 MSCI, each of its affiliates and each other person involved in or related to compiling, computing or creating any MSCI information (collectively, the "MSCI Parties") expressly disclaims all warranties (including, without limitation, any warranties or originality, accuracy, completeness, timeliness, non-infringement, merchantability and fitness for a particular purpose) with respect to the information in this Prospectus.
 Without limiting any of the foregoing, in no event shall any MSCI Party have any liability for any direct, indirect, special, incidental, punitive, consequential (including, without limitation, lost profits) or any other damages (www.msci.com).

-Santander Max 70% Shares Portfolio PRN 642320
+Santander Max 60% Shares Income Portfolio PRN 637404

-The Fund's objective is to provide capital growth (to grow the value of your investment) with the potential for income over a 5+ year time horizon.
+The Fund's objective is to provide an income, with the potential for capital growth (to grow the value of your investment), over a 5+ year time horizon.